 And you know what’s the best part about this book?
 It’s a book for EVERYBODY!
 And I mean everybody.
 Even the aliens living in the cornfield out behind my house will enjoy this novel, and then maybe they’ll stop eating the cat’s food and leaving the garage door open at night for no apparent reason…

 In the interests of full disclosure, you should know that this is my first book.
 I don’t currently have any kind of following or platform to speak of, but I’m sure the book will sell over a million copies, guaranteed.
-It’s just that spectacular, and that’s also why I’m sure the publisher won’t need my help in any way to publicize this book.
+It’s just that spectacular, and that’s also why I’m sure the publisher won’t need my help to publicize this book.
 The book will practically sell itself, which is a good thing since I have a phobia of public speaking, public places, bookstores, cameras, radios, small children, and the color blue.

 As for the details, the manuscript currently stands at just over 1,000,000 words.
 I haven’t yet learned how to attach documents to emails, so I’ve just copied and pasted the whole thing right into the body of this email.
 Unfortunately, it seems all the formatting was lost, including the paragraph returns, but I’m sure you’ll manage.
 By the way, I’ve also included ideas for books from my mom, my sister, my second cousin, my neighbor down the street, and that guy who holds a cardboard sign on the street corner (something about the end of the world being near.
-It sounds like an absolutely gripping book idea and I’m sure you’ll want to check into it).
+It sounds like an absolutely gripping book idea!
+I’m sure you’ll want to check into it).

 So as you can see, this book is going to be a big hit, which is why I’d also like to discuss the movie rights to this book.
 You can negotiate that sort of thing, right?